June List

-The June List (Junilistan, jl) is a Swedish, Eurosceptic political party.
+The June List (Junilistan, jl) was a Swedish left Eurosceptic political party.
 Founded in 2004, it received 14% in the European Parliament election of the same year - gaining three seats.
 In the elections of 2009, however, it saw a drop of 11 percentage points in support and lost all of its seats.
-It currently holds no seats in parliament and does not play any active role in Swedish politics.
+Due to its subsequent decline the party has been inactive since the 2014 European Parliament election.

 The party also ran in the Swedish 2006 parliamentary election, but it only received 0.47% of the votes, far below the 4% needed to get into parliament.

 History

 Foundation

-The party was formed in 2004, in the wake of the Swedish euro referendum held in September 2003, in which the adoption of the euro was rejected.

-The party's co-founder is Nils Lundgren, a former member of the Swedish Social Democratic Party and chief economist of the bank Nordea, who is sceptical of the euro.
+The party was formed in 2003 in the wake of the Swedish euro referendum held in September, in which the adoption of the euro was rejected.
+The party was founded by Nils Lundgren, former member of the Swedish Social Democratic Party and chief economist of the bank Nordea, Lars Wohlin, former member of the Christian Democrats and Jesper Katz.

 Lundgren hoped to receive support from eurosceptical voters dissatisfied with their usual parties' positive attitudes towards the euro and further European integration.
 Among the Swedish parties represented in parliament at the time, only the Left Party, Center Party and the Green Party were eurosceptic, while the Social Democratic Party, the major left-wing party, and all right-wing parties with exception of the Center party were positive towards European integration.
 Aiming at receiving support from this broad political spectrum, the board of the party contained people that had been previously active in both left- and right-wing parties.

 The party takes its name from the June Movement in Denmark, which is a eurosceptic party named after the timing of the Danish referendum that rejected the Treaty of Maastricht.
 The June Movement was also a major source of inspiration for the June List.

-2004 European Parliament election
+In the European Parliament (2004–2009)

 The party succeeded in capturing 14% of the votes in the 2004 European Parliament election, thereby gaining three of the 19 Swedish seats.
 The three MEPs were Nils Lundgren, former social democrat Hélène Goudin and former Christian democrat Lars Wohlin.
+The June List was one of the founding members of the Independence and Democracy group in the European Parliament.

 In 2006 Wohlin, left the June List for the Christian Democrats, leaving the party with only two seats.
 Wohlin stated that he wanted to be able to "work for the Christian Democrats and the Alliance for Sweden in the 2006 parliamentary election" as reason for leaving the June List.

-The June List was one of the founding members of the Independence and Democracy group in the European Parliament.